KnowageLabs/Knowage-Documentation/chapter_3/create_qbe/qbe.rst

 How to build a QBE
 ##########

-This detailed user guide is dedicated to the Qbe (acronym of Query By Example), a Free Inquiry instrument which empowers users with easy and free access to information via graphical interfaces.
+This detailed user guide is dedicated to the Qbe (Query By Example), a Free Inquiry instrument which empowers users with easy and free access to information via graphical interfaces.

 Free Inquiry indicates the modus operandi of analysts and operational users that are usually seeking for business analysis that are not limited to pre-arranged lists of results.
-This method has a medium level of difficulty since it requires an adequate knowledge of data management and a structured organization of work.
+This method requires a medium level of complexity as an adequate knowledge of data management and a structured organization of work are required.

-QbE is the tool that lets you develop your free inquiry through an entirely graphical modality.
+QbE is a tool that allows you to develop your free inquiry through an entirely graphical modality.
 Moreover, you can execute the query, check the results, export them and save the query for further use.

 The material will be divided in two main sections.
-The first is dedicated to build queries in the Knowage Server environment, supposing that an expert user has already created a suitable business model to analyse.
-In the second part, we will provide the user for the principal steps to build a proper business model through the Qbe designer available in Knowage Meta.
+The first is dedicated to build queries in the Knowage Server environment, supposing the availability of a business model to analyse.
+In the second part, we will provide the user with the principal steps to build a proper business model through the Qbe designer, available in Knowage Meta.

 My first Query By Example
 --------------------------

-**QbE** (i.e., Query By Example) allows you to query (a subset of) a database through a high-level representation of the entities and relations.
-Its main characteristics are:
+**QbE** allows you to query (a subset of) a database through a high-level representation of the entities and relations.
+Qbe main features are:

--  it has a rich end user GUI;
+-  rich end user GUI;
--  it allows to select attributes and set filters;
+-  selection of attributes and setting of filters;
--  it does not require any knowledge of data structures;
+-  no knowledge of data structures;
--  it requires a semantic knowledge of data;
+-  semantic knowledge of data;
--  it is useful every time the free inquiry on data is more important than their graphical layout;
--  it leaves the management of results free;
+-  management of results free;
--  it supports export capabilities;
+-  support of export capabilities;
--  it allows the repeatable execution of inquiries;
+-  repeatable execution of inquiries.
--  it works on a data domain with limitations.

 Building a QbE query does not require any technical knowledge, but data domain knowledge: technical aspects, such as creating filters, aggregation and ordering criteria, are managed by a user-friendly graphical interface.

 Let’s suppose that an administrator has built a business model and, consequently, released it on Knowage Server.
-This permits the user to access the model, query the available entities and save results as a dataset, usable later in other Knowage documents, such as cockpits.
+This allows the user to access the model, query the available entities and save the results as a dataset, for further usage in different Knowage documents, such as cockpits.

-In the following we discuss each step in detail, showing basic and advanced functionalities of the **QbE Editor**.
+In the following we will discuss each step in detail, showing the basic and advanced functionalities of the **QbE Editor**.

 Query design and execution
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To open the QbE editor, access the **Models** section, available in the end user's **Workspace**.
+To open the QbE editor, access the **Models** section, available in the end user **Workspace**.
 Then, simply click on the model icon to reach the QbE graphical interface.

 In this paragraph we show how to build a simple query with the QbE editor.